Learn how to find and troubleshoot the reasons why your CivicEngage Central website is slowing down.

 - Do you/your office have a Web Proxy or Web Content Filter in place?

-- If you use the site other than at work do you notice the slowness elsewhere as well (i.e. from home or on your cell phone)?
+- If you use the site other than at work do you notice the slowness elsewhere as well (for example, from home or on your cell phone)?

-- Is this slowness constant (i.e., is it slow every time you go to the page, or only sometimes, or only the first time each day)?
+- Is this slowness constant (for example, is it slow every time you go to the page, or only sometimes, or only the first time each day)?

-- If you go to your CivicPlus production site URL (including".civicplus.com" using a Secure Sockets Layer (SSL), does the speed improve? (i.e. https://ny-nyc.civicplus.com/)
+- If you go to your CivicPlus production site URL (including ".civicplus.com") using an SSL, does the speed improve? (for example, https://ny-nyc.civicplus.com/)

 - What is your network's external IP address?